tarkangel/powershell/pomodoro/README.md

 Or you can just open the folder where you have downloaded the script and right click it and run it with "powershell"

+### Updates July 22, 2022

+I have added a pop up windows that displays a timer during each block, size, color, even font are editable.

 NOTE: To abort the execution of the script press Ctrl + Alt + Sup and go to processes and close all "powershell" running processes.
 ------------------------------------------------------------------------------------------------------------------------------------------------Tark